vannoordenne/speculation-game/README.md

 ## License and Attribution

-When using this tool in workshops or research, please provide appropriate attribution to The Speculation Game concept and mention this digital adaptation.
+When using this tool in workshops or research, please provide appropriate attribution to The Speculation Game concept by Tinker Ethical TechLab and mention this digital adaptation developed by Marise van Noordenne.

 ---